• Skip to main content

 Local help resource State Health Insurance Assistance Program

-Choosing Medicare coverage comes down to how you want to receive care, manage costs, and access providers.
+Choosing Medicare coverage comes down to how you want to receive care, manage Medicare costs, and access providers.
 Most decisions begin by choosing between Medicare Advantage and Original Medicare.

 Medicare Advantage plans combine hospital, medical, and often prescription drug coverage into a single plan.
 These plans may offer lower monthly premiums and additional benefits, but typically require you to use a provider network.